varughese/megabus-ticket-finder/README.md

 It is still under development, so stay tuned!

+## Note:
+Took down the deployed web app to avoid getting in trouble with Megabus.
+The project is cool so I keep it up
-#### Here is a web app I really quickly hacked together: [https://megabustickerfinder.herokuapp.com/](https://megabustickerfinder.herokuapp.com/) (its not even close to done and is still in development so might not work)
+#### Here is a web app I really quickly hacked together: [https://megabustickerfinder.herokuapp.com/](https://megabustickerfinder.herokuapp.com/) (took down)

 ## How to Use
 If you would like to use this with Node, you can!